About the SEQSW

-SEQSW is a 40-piece ensemble, whose members range in ages from 13 to 88, all with something in common – we love to play music.
+SEQSW is a 60-piece ensemble, whose members range in ages from 16 to 80, all with something in common – we love to play music.
 This mix of ages, all with the musical skills necessary, makes for a dynamic and robust ensemble.

-The South East Queensland Big Band which began in 2016, is led by Mrs Sharon Bunce.
+The South East Queensland Big Band which began in 2016, is led by Mr Rohan Keylock.
 This is a classic big band in the true sense, comprising saxophones, trumpets, trombones and a rhythm section.
 The big band plays everything from jazz to blues, swing to Latin, and a bit of rock n’ roll.